profoundinventions/php-houdini/array-patterns.rst

 .. note::
     The use of this is pretty specialized, and you don't need it to use Houdini, which is why it's at the end of this tutorial.
-Feel free to :doc:`skip to the next document <support>` if you don't need it.
+Feel free to :doc:`skip array patterns <support>` if you don't need it.